Approach to chemical substances

-Polychlorinated biphenyls (PCBs) are a cause of great concern in terms of global-scale contamination because they do not easily biodegrade in the environment but easily accumulate in the bodies of living organisms through the food chain.
-Since PCBs were used in numerous items such as condensers, transformers and fluorescent light ballasts in the past, it is imperative that all materials containing PCBs, whether they are being replaced or are still in use, be appropriately managed to contain their impact.
-At Shionogi, personnel are appointed to appropriately manage PCB-containing materials, while their treatment and disposal are continued according to a medium-term plan.
-In FY 2018, the disposal of all materials containing PCBs was completed at the Aburahi Facilities.
-The remaining disposal is scheduled for completion by 2021.
+PCBs are a cause of great concern in terms of global-scale contamination because they do not easily biodegrade in the environment but easily accumulate in the bodies of living organisms through the food chain.
+In the past, PCBs were used in numerous items, such as condensers, transformers and fluorescent light ballasts.
+It is therefore imperative that all materials containing PCBs, whether they are being replaced or are still in use, be appropriately managed to contain their impact.

 Environmental and safety assessment of chemical processes

-Shionogi performs preliminary assessment of the safety of chemical substances and the danger of reaction and incompatibility in the development stage of manufacturing and testing methods for pharmaceutical compounds and candidate compounds, and in the designing stage of related equipment.
-We also continue to explore production processes that lead to greater efficiency in terms of waste reduction, energy conservation, and the like in the manufacturing stage.
-In FY 2018, we conducted environmental and safety assessment and education concerning a total of 61 processes of 22 articles.
-Shionogi representatives regularly attend the process safety study group events organized by JPMA, such as lectures on hazards in chemical processes and safety assessment, reports on cases, and factory visits.
-These events enable Shionogi to collect useful information, allowing us to continue to improve the safety of our chemical processes.
+Shionogi performs preliminary assessment of the safety of chemicals and the danger of reaction and incompatibility in the development stage of manufacturing and testing methods or pharmaceutical compounds and candidate compounds and in the designing stage of related equipment.
+We also continue to explore production processes so as to enhance efficiency in terms of waste reduction, energy conservation, and the like in the manufacturing stage.